Henry Jermyn, 1st Baron Dover: Restoration of the monarchy

+In 1665 Jermyn, with others, was given a large grant of overflowed lands in Ireland by the king.
+In June 1665, Jermyn was present at the Battle of Lowestoft on the Royal Charles alongside the Duke of York.
+Jermyn's cousin and longtime companion, Charles Berkeley, 1st Earl of Falmouth, was killed by a Dutch cannonball during the battle.
+On 20 January 1666, Jermyn was appointed to be a captain in a militia company, the Duke of Richmond's horse.
+In September that year, Jermyn joined other courtiers and members of the royal family in efforts to extinguish the Great Fire of London.
+In 1667, he joined the Duke of York in ordering the response to the Raid on the Medway.

 Jermyn's uncle was made Lord Chamberlain in 1672, which seemed to assure his position at court.
 However, at some point in the early 1670s, Jermyn converted to Roman Catholicism, following James' own conversion in 1669.
 As a result, following the passing of the Test Act 1673, Jermyn was forced to resign his position in James' household and was granted a conciliatory pension of £500.
+In 1673, the king had to intercede to prevent Jermyn fighting a duel with Lord Mulgrave.

-In 1674, he purchased the manor and estate of Cheveley, near Newmarket.
-By 1681, Jermyn had rebuilt the house and commissioned Jan Siberechts to decorate much of the interior.
+In around 1670, he took up residence at Cheveley Park, near Newmarket.
+By 1681, Jermyn's uncle had rebuilt the house in the baroque style and Jermyn commissioned Jan Siberechts to decorate much of the interior.
 The principle rooms of the house were filled with fine paintings, including one by Rubens, and portraits of members of the royal family.
 He also had a Catholic chapel constructed at the house.
+Jermyn hosted extravagant parties at Cheveley, especially when the royal court was attending Newmarket Racecourse, and he is known to have entertained the Duke of York and John Evelyn at the house.

 On 17 April 1675 he married Judith Poley (1654–1726), daughter of Sir Edmund Poley of Badley, Suffolk.
-The couple did not have any children.
+She was described by Hugh Tootell as "a lady of a singular good character".
+The couple had one daughter, who died young.